-‘Caddo Lake,’ the Max original sci-fi thriller film, revolves around a mystery that unfolds in the swampy waters of the titular lake in the deep South.
+‘Caddo Lake’ is a sci-fi thriller film that revolves around a mystery that unfolds in the swampy waters of the titular lake in the Deep South.
 The story follows two individuals, Ellie and Paris—residents of a town around the Caddo Lake.
 Ellie’s younger step-sister, Anna, goes missing while out on a boat.
 Meanwhile, Paris investigates the lake’s shores to understand his dead mother’s mysterious connection to the place.
 As a result, in circling their local marshes, the two perfect strangers somehow find their paths entangled, paving the way for secrets of the past and present to emerge.

 Caddo Lake: A Real Place in the Louisiana-Texas Border